QUICK START GUIDE FOR GOING GREEN AND SAVING MONEY WITH CUSTOMER-OWNED GENERATION

 Research solar or other generation equipment options.
 Part of your decision-making process is choosing a contractor and it can be hard to know where to turn.
-Nebraskans for Solar has a directory that lists trusted local contractors for these types of projects.
+OPPD's participating COG trade allies is a list of trusted local contractors for these types of projects.
 Click here for the directory.
 We recommend checking this resource as well as doing some personal research, like checking with the Better Business Bureau, to ensure the contractors are accredited.
 We also recommend requesting multiple bids.

 Get approval from OPPD before purchasing any equipment.
 Your contractor should contact OPPD to discuss requirements and to submit an OPPD Customer-Owned Generation Application.
-Use the PowerClerk Installer Guide to request login credentials required to submit the application.
+If you are installing the system yourself, use the PowerClerk Installer Guide to request login credentials required to submit the application.
 You will also need to sign an OPPD Interconnection Agreement prior to installation.

 Purchase equipment and begin construction.
 Before hooking up the system, your contractor or subcontractor must get an electrical permit.
 Once the electrical inspection has been approved, OPPD will set up a witness test to ensure your equipment is operational and interconnected to the power grid.

-Install net metering (a requirement for systems of 25 kilowatts or less) and begin generating power!
+Install net metering and begin generating power!
+An OPPD technician will install your new meter when they do the witness test.
 Remember to contact your insurance company to make sure your solar array or other generation system is covered on your policy.